 You can turn once you're up by applying pressure to your heels or toes.
 Weight applied to the front of the board will accelerate you, while weight applied to the back will slow you down.

 Once you're in the pocket and riding the wave, the wave will propel you forward.
 Make up for it by putting more pressure on your back foot.
-When you're at ease on the wave and the rope is slack, let go of the rope and ride solely on the force of the wave.
-After you let go, a spotter should pull the rope in.
+When you're at ease on the lock, and the rope is slack, let go of the rope and ride solely on the force of the wave.
+After you let go, a spotter should pull the string in.

-As you gain experience, you will be able to generate more speed by pumping up the wave and moving back down the face.
+As you gain experience, you can generate more speed by pumping up the wave and moving back down the face.
 You can also begin performing moves such as stalls and 360s!

 10. Stay safe

-Wakesurfing can be a dangerous sport, so it's important to take some precautions.
-Always wear a life jacket and make sure the boat driver is experienced and responsible.
-Don't try any tricks or advanced moves until you have the basics down, and never wakesurf alone.
+Wakesurfing can be dangerous, so it's essential to take precautions.
+Always wear a life jacket and ensure the boat driver is experienced and responsible.
+Try tricks or advanced moves once the basics are down; never wake-surf alone.